grannycart/subworld-shortstory1/second-version_rev2.md

 In the old days many sailors had been devoutly religious.
 It made sense: in a world of huge external forces, Cassandra thought to herself, it was helpful to believe that one of those huge forces could be brought over to your side.

-"What kind of irony is it that now we need the forces of chaos to save us?"
-Said Hemi, as if he could hear her thoughts.
+"What kind of irony is it that now we need the forces of chaos to save us?" said Hemi, as if he could hear her thoughts.
 "I'm pretty sure no old sailor ever called on their god to impose chaos and disorder on their lives to save them from what appeared to be some kind of incredibly unlikely and potentially divine and wrathful order."

 **.**
 **.**